p-kirb/Skip-gram_IDS/README.md

-# SCC300HoneypotProject
+# Skip-gram IDS
-Repository for the code developed for SCC300 Honeypots Project
+Repository for the code developed for testing of a skip-gram based anomaly detector.